rsmets/personal-site/src/content/work/decentralized-access-control.md

   - White Paper
 ---

-Part of my graduated Information Security degree studies required a practicum project to server as a capstone.
-I opted to do mine of a new way of application development via public blockchains which affords the users a true sense of online ownership and identity.
+As part of my graduate Information Security degree studies, I was required to complete a practicum project to serve as a capstone.
+I chose to focus on a new approach to application development via public blockchains, which provides users with true online ownership and identity control.

 ### Motivation

-My interest in this new paradigm in application development was innate clear to me while I was running the backend for n access control startup and I could impersonate any and all users in relation to our application.
-This trust in the service operators is something was clear blockchain apps solved thanks to asymmetric cryptography nature of each and every transaction.
-Additionally, I could scrub access logs if I wanted, another characteristic - immutable transaction records - that blockchains provide.
+My interest in this new paradigm of application development became clear while I was managing the backend for an access control startup.
+I realized that I had the ability to impersonate any user within our application.
+This reliance on trust in service operators is a fundamental issue that blockchain applications address through the nature of asymmetric cryptography in every transaction.
+Furthermore, I could manipulate or erase access logs if I wanted, a problem that blockchains solve by providing immutable transaction records.

 ### White Paper